Gremagol/Nadeko-Scripts/README.md

 Just run **NadekoBot.bat**

 Press 1 to download the latest version.
-Make sure that you made a Backup of everything.
-(Crendentials, Database file, etc.)

 Anyways, after downloading NadekoBot, you will have to set your Crendentials up.